measurement-kit/measurement-kit/doc/api/common/error.md

 - *JsonKeyError*: indicates that a JSON object does not contain a specific key

-To make sure that errors belonging to different MeasurementKit libraries are disjoint, this module also defines offsets at which errors of each library SHOULD start, as well as useful macros that takes codes relative to a specific library and yields absolute error codes.
+To make sure that errors belonging to different MeasurementKit libraries are disjoint, `measurement_kit/common.hpp` also defines offsets at which errors of each library SHOULD start, as well as useful macros that takes codes relative to a specific library and yields absolute error codes.
 Each MeasurementKit library is given room for up to 1,000 error codes.
 At least the following offset SHOULD be